 Once married to Ione, he began another chapter of his life at Church Farm in Norfolk where he developed his horticultural skills.
 On November 29 1923, he became a father again with the birth of Alastair Lowndes Race.
 The Lowndes part of his name via Ramsdell Hall branch, and the Race part from Franz’s mother’s maiden name.
 His first name coming from Franz’s father’s Scottish roots.

 Ina Elizabeth Race came along on the 24th of April 1926 with again, ancestral roots evident in her name.
 Ina had a twin who died shortly after birth.
-These seven years in Norfolk saw Franz as a goalkeeper with Bury (St Edmunds) Town FC and enjoying musical pursuits too.
+These seven years in Norfolk saw Franz as a goalkeeper with Bury St Edmunds FC and enjoying musical pursuits too.
 He also regularly travelled up to Huddersfield, where his brother Sherwood lived, to watch Huddersfield Town play.
-And how they played, winning the League title in 1924, 25 and 26.Grandpa often spoke to me of those matches and particularly of the star player, Alex Jackson, The Gay Cavalier.
-Alex went on to become one of the Wembley Wizards of 1928, when his team, Scotland beat England 5-1.
+And how they played, winning the League title in 1924, 25 and 26.Grandpa often spoke to me of Huddersfield, and particularly of the star player, Alex Jackson, The Gay Cavalier.
+Alex became one of the Wembley Wizards of 1928, when his team, Scotland beat England 5-1.

 My mother Ina was a dutiful visitor with her three children and whatever she had gone through being a single mother in the early 50s, she never neglected her family responsibilities to her parents.
 It was her home in Suffolk, which Franz eventually came to live in, and she did everything a daughter could do to make her now blind father’s last few years happy ones.
 During those holidays in Horbury, I had never connected to Grandpa Franz in the way that I did with Granny Ione.

 However, during the time I knew him at Rushbanks, a strong bond was formed between us and in many ways, he became a father figure to me.
-Never having known my real father and with Bernard and Ina’s divorce, Grandpa became the most important male figure in my life—more than he or anyone else will ever know.
-His passing in early 1971 left a void in my life that was never filled.We laughed at similar things, we talked passionately of cricket and played music together, as two tigers might.
+Never having known my real father, and with Bernard and Ina’s divorce, Grandpa became the most important male figure in my life—more than he or anyone else will ever know.
+His passing on February 24, 1971, left a void in my life that was never filled.We laughed at similar things, we talked passionately of cricket and played music together, as two tigers might.
 He’d known more than his fair share of tragedy during and just after World War One, and gone on to live an interesting life.
 He made mistakes, some of which had severe repercussions.
 If our soul lives each life in order to learn lessons, then Franz’s learned many.

 Ione Chaddock-Lowndes, or Granny in Yorkshire as I fondly knew her, was born on September 3rd, 1891.
 Her father Thomas had finally moved into his ancestral home, Ramsdell Hall, after it had been leased to the Williamsons for fifty years.
 Almost immediately, a daughter was born to Emilie, now aged thirty nine, seventeen years after her last child,Thomas, had been born.
 Sadly, Pauline died within three days, but the following year, twin girls were born.
 Ione and Iris had arrived.